NMcst/SOHO/README.md

 ## Creating sub interface in Router

+**This is crucial for scenarios where a single router port needs to serve as the default gateway for multiple VLANs connected to a switch via a trunk link.**

 For Admin

 ![image](https://github.com/user-attachments/assets/47c70908-9924-49a5-896d-efda6af4a3b2)

-The IP address shown in the configuration is considered the default gateway for the subnet admin
+The IP address shown in the configuration is considered the default gateway for the subnet admin, and the same goes for the following departments.

 For Operation